eropple/nestjs-auth/README.md

 [![npm version](https://badge.fury.io/js/%40eropple%2Fnestjs-auth.svg)](https://badge.fury.io/js/%40eropple%2Fnestjs-auth)

 ## Current Status ##
-`0.3.x` is being used, in anger, on multiple production apps, at my current employer and by other NestJS users.
+`0.5.x` is being used, in anger, on multiple production apps, at my current employer and by other NestJS users.

 ### Recent Changes ###
+#### 0.5.2 ####
+- Bug fix: not awaiting the `context` at the root of the authz tree.
+I will probably rethink the types expressing that API to make this easier to catch in the future; right now it's `any` and that is a smell.
+- Bug fix: when using multiple scopes on the same endpoint, the testing of subsequent endpoints would result in re-setting `request.locals`.
+It no longer does this.

 #### 0.5.1 ####
 - `@AuthzScope()` is now stackable.
 If you use it multiple times on the same handler, the scopes checked will be the union of all of them.